Skip to main content

 • Severe (Grade III): Blackheads, whiteheads, and pimples with deeper inflammation.
 Usually involves face, shoulders, and chest.

 • Very Severe (Grade IV): Called cystic acne.
 Extensive eruptions.
 Highly inflamed, pus-filled nodule.
-May include entire upper body.
+May include the entire upper body.

-How Long it Will Last?
+How Long Will It Last?

 Blemishes will be present as long as the ducts remain clogged with debris and excess sebum.
 Some people have a very short course of acne, lasting only a couple of months, while others may have to treat the condition for years.
 There is not a single cure for acne.
 Patients with Grades II-IV should be seen by a health care provider for evaluation.